Sarah Tracey Sarah Tracey

 Is there a room flip required for different parts of the wedding day?

 We generally don't do a room flip, as we have so many indoor and outdoor spaces you can use during the event.
-Rain plans may involve flipping specific spaces, but we will walk you through all the options during your planning meeting.
+Rain plans may involve flipping specific spaces, but we will walk you through all the options during your final planning meeting.

 A white wedding barn and tent in a green meadow at Black Walnut Farm